 You can’t fully start a lesson because not all your students have arrived.
 Furthermore, in some schools, that’s when your students get to eat breakfast.
 Not to mention, some students have to be pulled out for intervention.

-I hope to show you that bringing SEL in the classroom can be a quick and easy process with very little prep!
-And, maybe give you some ideas on how you can start cultivating social and emotional skills with your students.
+I hope to show you that bringing Social and Emotional Learning activities in the classroom can be a quick and easy process with very little prep!
+And, maybe, give you some ideas on how you can start cultivating social and emotional skills with your students.

 15 Minutes SEL Morning Meeting Routine:

 Each activity is different, and some may take less time.
-However, if most of the students are completed before time, I will move on to share time.
+If most of the students are completed before time, don’t be afraid to move on to share time.

 There you have it!
 That’s how you can spend just 15 minutes bringing SEL in the classroom!

 Each week is also dedicated to a specific SEL topic with a different focus on each day.
 Let me walk you through what a week of this resource looks like.

 Moving on to Togetherness Tuesday, where the activity is focused on the SEL topic but also getting students to think about the people around them.